-SAF awards small grants and fiscal sponsorship for long-termist projects that don't yet have an institutional home.
+SAF awards small grants and service contracts for long-termist projects that don't yet have an institutional home.
 For larger grants to existing charities,

 SAF’s first funded project competition